Measurement of Substructure from the Kinematics of the GD-1 Stellar Stream: Results

 We now consider constraints on the mass-size relation of subhalos under Model II.
 In this model, we assume a CDM mass function ($M_{hm} = 0$), and model $r_s/r_{s,\rm{cdm}}$ as a function of the subhalo mass, $M$, using a broken power-law in $\log(M)$ (Eq.~\ref{eq: powerlaw}).
 In Fig.~\ref{fig: ModelII_rs_SHMF} we illustrate the degeneracy between the number and size of subhalos in Model II.
 The 84\% high confidence region of the subhalo mass function is plotted, color-coded by the posterior median of $\log(r_s/r_{s,\rm{cdm}})$.
 Brighter colors indicate more compact subhalos.
 Here we can see that there is a preference for more compact subhalos below $M \lesssim 10^7~M_\odot$, particularly for lower normalizations of the SHMF.
 This is the same impact rate-concentration degeneracy seen in Fig.~\ref{fig: corner_modelI} for Model I, but for the more complex Model II.
 The preference for more compact low-mass subhalos can be understood in terms of impact rates.
 The impact rate for subhalos with $M > 10^8~M_\odot$ is of order a few, and approximately $\mathcal{O}(1)$ impacts within $2r_s$.
 In contrast, lower-mass subhalos are more numerous, with impact rates of order $\mathcal{O}(20)$ out to $2r_s$.
 Consequently, lower-mass subhalos frequently encounter the streams in our models.
 However, at CDM concentrations their contribution to stream heating remains small.
 At higher concentrations, low-mass subhalos are able to reproduce the intrinsic dispersion of GD-1 in most of our simulations.
 High-mass subhalos, while rarer, produce strong perturbations even at CDM concentrations, so increasing their concentration is not necessary to explain the GD-1 velocity dispersion.
 Fig.~\ref{fig: ModelII_rs_SHMF} shows only a posterior median, and there is substantial variance in the compactness parameter that we will highlight below.

 We cast our constraints on the mass-size relation from Model II in terms of the subhalo concentration, $c_{-2}$ (see \S\ref{sec: model_subhalos} for concentration definition).
 Our constraint on $c_{-2}$ as a function of $M_{200}$ is shown in Fig.~\ref{fig: concentration}, marginalized over the subhalo mass fraction.
 The dot-dashed black curve is the upper bound of our prior ($r_s/r_{s,\rm{cdm}} = 2$), and the grayed out region above this line is not sampled.
 Dark, medium, and light blue are regions of 68, 84, and 95\% confidence, respectively.
 The red line indicates the CDM prediction for subhalos, and red dashed lines indicate the expected scatter around this relation \citep{2017MNRAS.466.4974M}.
 We also include the mass-concentration relation for field halos, which tend to have lower concentrations (dashed teal line; \citealt{2014MNRAS.441.3359D}).
 Theoretical concentrations are extrapolated below $10^6~M_\odot$ due to numerical resolution in those works.
 We overplot constraints derived from 11 strong gravitational lenses at 68\% confidence (thick orange errorbars) and 95\% confidence (transparent thin orange errorbars; \citealt{2020MNRAS.492L..12G}).
+The green errorbar represents the derived concentration from the $\approx 10^6~M_\odot$ object discovered in the strong lens system JVAS B1938+666 using the gravitational imaging technique \citep{2025NatAs...9.1714P}.
+To derive this, we use the NFW fitted value and errorbar on $c_{\rm{v}}$ from \citet{2026NatAs.tmp....5V} and convert to $c_{-2}$.
+We also use the characteristic mass reported in \citet{2026NatAs.tmp....5V} to derive $M_{200} \approx 3.3\times10^6~M_\odot$.